Keyboard shortcuts

 What VPS providers work with StartTunnel?

-Any provider that offers Debian 12+ with root access and a public IP.
+Any provider that offers Debian 13 with root access and a dedicated public IPv4 address.
 Common choices include Hetzner, DigitalOcean, Linode, Vultr, and OVH.
 Budget VPS providers (~$5/mo) work fine — StartTunnel has minimal resource requirements.

 Does StartTunnel provide DDoS protection?